Baby Mattresses... Which Mattress is Right For Me?

 New or Second hand?

 We would recommend that it is best to always buy a new mattress for your baby if possible...even when more baby brothers and sisters come along.
 Your baby needs a firm, clean and supportive mattress.
 Secondhand mattress has probably lost their shape which would make it more uncomfortable and may contain hidden bacteria or dust mites.
 Sadly, there’s evidence to suggest that SIDS, or cot death, is linked to secondhand mattresses.

 What type of mattress should I buy?

-- FIBRE – the cheapest option providing a core of fibre, often encased in a extra quilted cover.
-This is equivalent to what people would’ve bought in a foam mattress, however the fibre allows for easier breathing for the baby and allows the baby’s heat to escape ensuring the do not get to hot overnight.
+- FIBRE – the cheapest option providing a core of fibre, often encased in an extra quilted cover.
+This is equivalent to what people would've bought in a foam mattress, however, the fibre allows for easier breathing for the baby and allows the baby's heat to escape ensuring they do not get to hot overnight.

 - SPRUNG – made with sturdy coils offering firm support.

 - POCKET SPRUNG – constructed from individual steel springs sewn into small fabric pockets.
 Each spring can then individually respond to the contours of your baby’s body.

 - NATURAL FIBRE – such as coir, coconut, latex, mohair, lambswool, cashmere or silk, which are recommended for their properties of moisture absorption.

 Whichever type of mattress you go for, make sure you turn it regularly to maintain its shape and/or rotate it head to foot so both ends are used equally.